U-Mina/minishell/1230update&todo.md

 debug unset & cd!!! (make sure the PWD function works!!!) think about *exit_code (necessary or not??? //not required by subject)

+check new implementation of AST -> AST printing check, and take into account redirect execution gc change all the variables used for a gc_handle with static pointer to list initial gc implement helper functions gc_split and gc_join, etc (out of the library) change execution according to new AST structures test execution signals

 *1230update*
 - remove exit_code(not required and currently no uasge)